Burmese cat

-Most modern Burmese are descendants of one female cat called Wong Mau, which was brought from Burma to America in 1930 and bred with American Siamese.
+Most modern Burmese are descendants of one female cat called Wong Mau, which was brought from Burma to the United States in 1930 and bred with American Siamese.
 From there, American and British breeders developed distinctly different Burmese breed standards, which is unusual among pedigreed domestic cats.
-Most modern cat registries do not formally recognize the two as separate breeds, but those that do refer to the British type as the European Burmese.
+Most modern cat registries do not formally recognise the two as separate breeds, but those that do refer to the British type as the European Burmese.

-Originally, all Burmese cats were dark brown (sable), but are now available in a wide variety of colours; formal recognition of these also varies by standard.
-Both versions of the breed are known for their uniquely social and playful temperament and persistent vocalization.
+Originally, all Burmese cats were dark brown (genetically black), but are now available in a wide variety of colours; formal recognition of these also varies by standard.
+Both versions of the breed are known for their uniquely social and playful temperament and persistent vocalisation.